learn-co-curriculum/hs-forms-demos/demo1/README.md

 Web applications use the URL to pass information from the frontend to the backend.

 One way to do this is by using dynamic urls.
 A dynamic url is a url comprised of two things: a static component and a dynamic component.
-The static component of a URl are parts like `www.google.com`.
+The static components of a URL are parts like `www.google.com`.
 The dynamic part of the url changes based on an action a user takes in order for a specific page to load.
 This action can be clicking a link, or like in this lab, manually changing the URL.

 If you think dynamic routes are super interesting and would love to learn more check out the `ROUTES_README.md` in the `demo1` directory.